 Cool mist humidifiers are powered by electricity.
 As a result, because this humidifier disperses water, electric shock is a considerable danger if misused.
 Running the equipment with a damaged cable or plug is not recommended.

 It is also good to disconnect the device if you are moving it, cleaning it, or lifting the motor assembly for safety reasons.
 It would also be preferable if you positioned the humidifier on a clean, dry, flat level surface.
 Most importantly, you should be cautious while using it near pets or children.

 Thorough cleaning and maintenance are also essential for safe and correct operation.
 When the unit is utilized regularly, experts recommend a thorough cleaning twice a week.
 It is also critical to follow the experts’ recommendations for the type of detergent to use and the appropriate amount for cleaning.

 Manufacturers of cool mist humidifiers recommend cleaning the tank using a water solution containing 3% hydrogen peroxide.
 Clean the entire surface of this humidifier using a soft-bristled brush and remove debris from the tiny holes with a toothbrush.
 It would also be preferable to wipe the cool mist humidifier dry with a clean cloth.
 Finally, thoroughly rinse it to remove any traces of detergent.

 Use Distilled Water

 Most cool-mist humidifier companies recommend using clean, clear tap water.
-While tap water may be adequate in many regions of the nation, and studies have not demonstrated that minerals in tap water constitute a severe concern, the EPA advises that cool mist humidifiers use distilled water.
+While tap water may be adequate in many regions of the nation, and studies have not demonstrated that minerals in tap water constitute a severe concern, the EPA suggests you buy distilled water.